 Council intends to monitor and review this Strategy on an annual basis on the following 12 key performance indicators (KPIs).
-At the end of each calendar year following the implementation of this Strategy, Council will prepare a short report outlining the progress towards each action (not started/underway/completed/continual) and estimated completion year by the end of the year listed (e.g 2026 means the action is expected to be completed by 31/12/2026).
-It will also list each KPI against figures from when this Strategy was first released and the previous issued report.
-Appendix F shows an estimated annual report from 2025 showing what Council would prepare.
-As a note, the figures used in Appendix F are from 2023 where available, and where not available a dummy number has been inserted.
+At the end of each calendar year following the implementation of this Strategy, Council will prepare a short report outlining the progress towards each action (not started/underway/completed/continual) and estimated completion year by the end of the year listed (e.g. 2026 means the action is expected to be completed by 31/12/2026.
+Completion will be subject to Council priorities Council will also review each KPI against figures from when this Strategy was first released and the previous report year.
+Appendix E shows an estimated annual report from 2025 showing what Council would prepare.
+As a note, the figures used in Appendix E are from 2023 where available.